 Coincidentally, a couple months before, I had purchased a camera.
-For years, I been focused almost completely on my job and was looking for something to provide some balance.
+For years, I had been focused almost completely on my job and was looking for something to provide some balance.

-Then, after at least ten of these amazing displays, I spotted a whale lifting her tail out of the water and slapping it back and forth.
+Then after at least ten of these amazing displays, I spotted a whale lifting her tail out of the water and slapping it back and forth.

 When we got back to our rooms that night and I saw the picture for the first time, I was beyond stoked!